romanowski/blog/conductr.md

   }
 }
 ```
-Yeap, we've deployed multiple versions of this bundle to test zero-downtime application updates.
+Yep, we've deployed multiple versions of this bundle to test zero-downtime application updates.
 After some REST calls, our haproxy directed the traffic to old, both and then only new one - it works perfect.